 To get the reply back from them of how happy and honored they are to have been featured makes our day.
 It’s important to remember that we’re connecting with our humans and that paying it forward by featuring your customers is a great way to engage with your audience on a deeper level.

-We’re certainly not email newsletter geniuses but the tactics listed above has really helped us deepen our relationship with our email list and has encouraged more engagement than we’ve seen in years past.
+We are certainly not email newsletter geniuses but the tactics listed above have really helped us deepen our relationship with our email list and have encouraged more engagement than we’ve seen in years past.

 At the end of the day, we’re here to help women business owners grow their brands online through professional web design and the more we engage with our email subscribers, the more people we get to help all across the globe.